enkidevs/curriculum/python/core/classes-i/creating-classes.md

 Next, we have three 'one-liners' with no block scope.

-The `Employee` class can access both methods because they are in its block scope.
-(Shown with indentation.)
+The `Employee` class can access both methods because they are in its block scope (shown with indentation).

 The first code that is not a part of the class is the `emp = Employee()` instantiation.